andr-nau/weather_history/README.md

 I extracted the temperature data for the winter months for each year and averaged it over three months.
 Additionally, I calculated trend line over all years:

 ![Output figure](https://github.com/andr-nau/weather_history/blob/master/Fig2.png "Winter averaged temperatures")

+From linear fitting we can obtain the slope of trend: 0.008 °C/year.

+## Next steps:

+- summer statistics
+- comparison of trends
+- comparison with Warsaw stats (my current place of residence) as well as world trends
+- additional descriptive statistics